Turin in Winter: Weather, Fun Things to Do, and More

 Stuff Your Face With Piedmontese Comfort Food

-Winter is a fantastic time to indulge in comfort food like Gnocchi al Castelmagno, mushroom risotto, tajarin (a very rich egg pasta), and other regional delicacies.
+Winter in northern Italy is a fantastic time to indulge in comfort food like Gnocchi al Castelmagno, mushroom risotto, tajarin (a very rich egg pasta), and other regional delicacies.

 Gnocchi al Castelmagno in Turin, a local dish from the Piedmont region